 Can you make a hot chocolate charcuterie board in advance?

-There are parts of a hot chocolate charcuterie board you can put together in advance.
 Really gathering the ingredients and just having them on hand is the ultimate first step to take.

-Then once you have your pantry stocked you can quickly layer your board with everything you need.
 The actual making of the drink is part of the charcuterie board experience so your drinks will stay nice and hot.

 Who is a hot chocolate charcuterie board for?